ipozdnyakov/cmssw_jets/README.txt

 1.INTRODUCTION

 This project contains a code  of a CMSSW  analyzer for extracting jets from MINIAOD data.
-Analyzer was created by 'mkedanlzr' command and contains one plugin - MyJetAnalyzer.cc Also crab.py configuration for CRAB3 and JSON files with good lumisections are included.
+Analyzer was created by 'mkedanlzr' command and contains one plugin - MyJetAnalyzer.cc, so code should be used from CMSSW_X_X_X/src/analyzer/analyzer/> Also crab.py configuration for CRAB3 and JSON files with good lumisections are included.

+More detailed information on INPUT parameters for the analysis in INPUT_INFO (but some of text is in Russian)

 2. DATASETS